-The CCCF Act does set out rules about how a lender charges interest.
-It does this by setting out two alternative methods a lender can use to calculate the maximum interest they can charge.5
+While the CCCF Act does not impose a cap on interest rates, it does set out rules about how a lender charges interest.
+It does this by setting out two alternative methods a lender can use to calculate the maximum interest they can charge.